Violet-coder/COVID-19-Volunteer-Platform/README.md

 ##### Approve Post:
 The “Approved/Approve” button shows the post status.
 When its color is blue, it displays “Approved”; when it’s red, the post status is under review.
 You can click the red “Approve” button to make the post become approved to be accessible to the public.

-##### Create New Post:
-There is a button at the right top of the navigation bar which redirects you to the publishing post page.
-After filling in the post form and submit, the new post will appear at the post list.

 ##### View/Delete Post:
 The View button redirects to the post detail page where admin can review the post detail to decide whether to approve it.
 Otherwise admin can delete unapproved posts.
+Deleting a post will remove all the post information and the applications that belongs to the post.